Skip to content

 Overview

-The simulation method is set via the --simulation-method flag:
+The simulation method is set via --simulation-method:

-python quantum_pipeline.py -f molecules.json --simulation-method statevector
+quantum-pipeline -f molecules.json --simulation-method statevector

 Available Methods